lj-valencia/cayman-blog-old-site/_projects/python-for-econ.md

 layout: page
 title: "Python for Economics"
 ---
-This project contains a Python projects I worked on demonstrating various applications to Economics.
+This page contains projects I worked on which demonstrate various applications of Python to Economics.

-{% highlight ruby %}
-print("Hello, World!")
-  "Hello, World."
-{% endhighlight %}

 # List of Projects
 - [Python for Macroeconomics](#Python-for-Macro)